-This food is optimally balanced and consists of no fewer than 52 valuable nutrients.
+This food is optimally balanced and consists of no less than 52 valuable nutrients.
 These nutrients perfectly meet the needs of a cat with a normal body weight that spends time outdoors.

 Helps the cat to maintain its ideal body weight through an adjusted energy content.

 Stimulates intestinal transit and helps prevent the formation of hairballs through an exclusive combination of fibers that promote the removal of the daily swallowed hair from the digestive tract.

 Make sure the cat always has access to fresh water.